seb-jones/simple-ini-reader/README.md

 * Public domain, so no attribution is required.
 * Written using only the C Standard Library, so it should be portable (tested on Windows and Ubuntu).
 * Fast and has a small memory footprint, especially if custom allocators are used and warnings and errors are disabled.
-* It provides a very simple, user-friendly interface.
+* Provides a very simple, user-friendly interface.

 ## Basic Usage